 Arts Internship - DR 495MUS 495B, or MGT 495A

 Arts Elective (choose one elective from the below list ).
-Consult with your advisor for other options.
-Substitution requests should be submitted to Dr. Cannizzaro.
+For other options, consult with Area Director Dr. Sautet.

 Finance - Economics Students

-*Note: Students majoring in Economics should not complete the Finance minor for Non Business students, and instead should follow the course plan below:
+*Note: Students majoring in Economics should follow the course plan below:

 1) and 2) Two classes that double count (ECON 100, ECON 101/103, ECON 102/104,ECON 223, ACCT 305, FIN 226)